EIC Tutorial: Analysis

 ROOT RDataFrames

 Newer versions of root, such as the version in eic-shell, have access to a relatively new class, RDataFrames.
-These are similar to pythonic data frame style strucutres that you may be familiar with.
+These are similar to pythonic data frame style structures that you may be familiar with.
 Some people are moving towards utilising RDataFrames in their analysis.
 If you are more familiar with working with data frames, you may wish to investigate these further.

 Included below is a quick script from Simon Gardner that utilises RDataFrames to analyse a data file.
 Copy the following into a new file called EfficiencyAnalysisRDF.C -